 The 19th century saw a large number of free reed harmoniums blossom in churches and then in schools and other establishments.
 Practicality prevailed over the acoustic and sound qualities of the small positive organs of yesteryear.
 Harmoniums and other free-reed instruments were sturdy and relatively accurate, without the need for frequent tuning.

 The handheld free reed organs of that time were manufactured according to the same principle of bellows.
 Unlike the church harmonium, on which the air is compressed by a pedalboard, the bellows of the tiny instrument is moved by one of the musician's hands.
 Only one hand can therefore play on the keyboard, unless of course a third person is delegated to this task alone .
+While these handheld harmoniums have been replaced by other systems in the West, they are still very present in Indian music, with a switching mechanism that allows the 22 notes (shrutis) of Indian music to be played on only 12 keys per octave.

 Electric keyboards were dominant in the 20th century until the 1970s.
 These large cases contained an electric engine that produced the necessary air overpressure.
 They often weighed several kilos or tens of kilos, were almost indestructible but offered musicians only a rather ridiculous pitch range... sometimes barely more than an octave!